-l st panel spatial vision of area of interest at the scale of 1:10 000 including defined land uses any additional images other panels diagrams, sketches, descriptions of design principles for individual assignment topics, including the strategic vision of the area of interest development diagram of the area of interest vision's broader context detailed design of the spatial and functional organization of two areas within the competition site with an emphasis proposal of a part of the lake's eastern shore with an emphasis on landscape design. on landscape design proposal of another part of the competition site per the competition participant's choice with emphasis on the landscape design vision of one architectural intervention Panels can contain any other expression clarifying the proposal.
+1 st panel spatial vision of area of interest at the scale of 1:10 000 including defined land uses any additional images other panels diagrams, sketches, descriptions of design principles for individual assignment topics, including the strategic vision of the area of interest development diagram of the area of interest vision's broader context detailed design of the spatial and functional organization of two areas within the competition site with an emphasis proposal of a part of the lake's eastern shore with an emphasis on landscape design. on landscape design vision of one architectural intervention Panels can contain any other expression clarifying the proposal.